Impressed Voltage Training

 We designed our IV training packages to raise awareness of the mechanisms and dangers of IV and increase organisational competence in this area.
 Our awareness training package is designed for those with an operational role or engineering background, or anyone who interfaces with substation or overhead line environments.
 The course is delivered on an e-learning platform using animations and interactive exercises to aid learning.
 The training has successfully increased the skills and competence of our operational workforce and our contractors.

 Due to the success of the training it has now been rolled out across non-operational roles.
 This has really helped to widen our staff and contractors knowledge of the risks and controls when working on or around our high voltage system.

-For more details on our computer based learning see our Impressed Voltage Awareness leaflet, or to see the full range of training courses we offer please go to our Training Catalogue.
+For more details on our computer based learning see our Impressed Voltage Awareness leaflet.
 To arrange training please contact the Commercial Engineering Services (CES) team via the enquiry form or call us on 0800 783 9228.